densa-labs/benchmark-registry/README.md

 # Benchmark Registry

 **A project of [Densa Labs](https://densa-labs.github.io).**<br>
-[Benchmark Registry](https://benchmarkregistry.org) puts your favorite models' benchmark results in one place.
+[Benchmark Registry](https://benchmarkregistry.org) puts AI models and their benchmark results in one place.
 It solves a simple but felt problem: finding benchmark results scattered across different models, benchmarks, companies, and evaluators.

 ## What is Benchmark Registry?